techymualim/Python-Bootcamp-DSC-DSU/week_2/readme.md

 The size.py takes the path and then prints the files in the path in descending order with respect to their sizes.
 ![Alt text](4.png "a title")

-## 2: Program to take 5 students records and then prints the name of highest & lowest scorer
+## 2: Program to scrap likes from facebook pages.
 The like_counter.py takes the files as csv,in the csv their are facebook pages name,then it scraps the likes on the facebook pages then print it back to the csv file.
 #Before
 ![Alt text](1.png "a title")